json-api-dotnet/JsonApiDotNetCore/src/JsonApiDotNetCore/Serialization/wiki.md

 - base serializers (deserializers) that contain building (parsing) logic shared by server and client side implementations
 - server and client serializers (deserializers) that are responsible for any additional building (parsing) logic unique to their implementations.

 In deserialization, some parts are relevant only for client-side parsing whereas others are only for server-side parsing. for example, a server deserializer will never have to deal with a `included` object list.
 Similarly, in serialization, a client serializer will for example never ever have to populate any other top-level members than the primary data (like `meta`, `included`).
-These are examples of implementation-specific parsing/building whose responsibility is moved to the corresponding implementation.
+These are examples of implementation-specific parsing/building for which the responsibility is moved to the corresponding implementation.

 Throughout the document and the code when referring to fields, members, object types, the technical language of json:api spec is used.
 At the core of (de)serialization is the
 `Document` class, [see document spec](https://jsonapi.org/format/#document-structure).